maxim-zabolotny/kottans-frontend/README.md

 ## Git and GitHub

-I've had some general idea about Git and basic concepts like commits, branches, merging and pull requests as I've had experience working in a development team as a tester.
+I've had some general idea about Git and basic concepts like commits, branches, merging and pull requests.
 However how it all is done in practice seemed like rocket science to me (especially "scary" rebasing, cherry-picks and resolving merge conflicts).
 Now I see it is absolutely not :).
 Pretty much everything in the courses was **new to me**:

 - making changes to commits with `git revert` and `git reset`
 - working with remote repo with `git push`, `git fetch` and `git pull`
 - juggling branches with `git rebase`, `git merge`, `git cherry-pick` etc.

-**What surprised me** is how flexible Git is, as there is always a way to fix a mistake and it's quite hard to make a fatal one.

 <details>
  <summary>Screenshots:</summary>